 Which is better for muscle pain relief: Bengay or Icy Hot?

-Bengay is ideal if you prefer consistent heat to relax stiff muscles.
-Icy Hot may be better for those who want a cooling sensation followed by warmth, which can be more effective in distracting nerves and reducing pain perception.
+Bengay may be ideal if you prefer consistent warmth to help soothe stiff or sore muscles.
+Icy Hot may be better for those who want a cooling sensation followed by warmth, which can strongly distract from minor aches and soreness.

 Are there any safety concerns when using Bengay versus Icy Hot?